dgftjr/dgftjr/README.md

 [linkedin]: https://linkedin.com/in/darrentrecojr

 <!--
-**joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get me started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...